-Laminating is a great way to keep classroom items lasting for longer periods of time.
-Whether a school uses a large roll laminator, a smaller machine or self-sealing laminating pouches or sheets, there are several tips to follow to get the best results.
+Laminating is a great way to keep classroom items lasting longer.
+Whether a school uses a large roll laminator, a smaller machine, or self-sealing laminating pouches or sheets, there are several tips to achieve the best results.

 1. Use Correct Heat Settings